 On March 31, 2011, the Board of Directors of the World Reformed Fellowship completed work on a Statment of Faith that was five years in the making.
 Why a new Statement of Faith?
 There were three guiding motives behind our work: 1) We wished to express accurately the common elements of the historic Reformed Confessions which we have used to define ourselves theologically - The Gallican Confession, The Belgic Confession, The Heidelberg Catechism, The Thirty-Nine Articles, The Second Helvetic Confession, The Canons of Dort, The Westminster Confession of Faith, the London Confession of 1689, and the Savoy Declaration; 2) We wished to bring that historic Reformed orthodoxy to bear on some of the critical issues faving the church of the 21st century - abortion, genetic manipulation, the nature of marriage, poverty, suffering, and oppression; and 3) We wish to include the voices of evangelical Reformed Christians from the entire world, in light of the fact that all of the historic Reformed confessions were written in Western Europe or Great Britain.
 It has never been and is not now our intention that our Statement of Faith replace any of the historic confessions.
 However, at the Fourth General Assembly of the WRF in Sao Paulo, Brazil, on March 26, 2015, the members of the WRF determined that the WRF Statement of Faith may stand alongside the historic confessions as one of those to which prospective members may subscribe.

 Immediately below is the Statement of Faith in English.
-Versions of the Statement in the following languages are available as attachments to this article: Korean, Portuguese, Spanish, Italian, Afrikaans, Ukrainian, and French.
+Versions of the Statement in the following languages are available as attachments to this article: Afrikaans, French, German, Italian, Korean, Portuguese, Russian, Spanish, and Ukranian.

 The WRF Statement of Faith in English